haacked/haacked.com/_posts/archived/2007-06-18-leaving-las-vegas-with-software-consulting-ethics-intact.aspx.markdown

 ---
 layout: post
-title: "Leaving Las Vegas With Software Consulting Ethics Intact"
+title: Leaving Las Vegas With Software Consulting Ethics Intact
 date: 2007-06-18 -0800
 comments: true
 disqus_identifier: 18355
 categories: []
+redirect_from: "/archive/2007/06/17/leaving-las-vegas-with-software-consulting-ethics-intact.aspx/"
 ---

 What would you do if you found out that a project you were working on was going to be used in an unethical or illegal manner?